cartoon-raccoon/cogsy/README.md

 The config file contains the information you entered during first time startup.

-Note: The Discogs API supports OAuth2, and OAuth2 integration for the app is being considered, but it's not a top priority at the moment, and I felt like it doesn't fit the spirit of a small command-line app like this to use such a framework.
-For now, you will have to use your user token.
+Note: The Discogs API supports OAuth2, and OAuth2 integration for the app is being considered, but it's not likely to happen, and I felt like it doesn't fit the spirit of a small command-line app like this to use such a framework.
+You will have to use your user token for the foreseeable future.

 ## Usage

 With v0.2.0, Cogsy has a whole lot of new features and fixes, with even more coming up.
 Since the list of features has gotten so large, it now has its own manual page.

 See the documentation [here](docs/usage.md).

+## Contributing

+Please feel free to fork this repo and send a pull request.
+This whole project is currently a single person job, and I'll be happy to accept any contributions.

 ## Issues and Bugs